isopropylcyanide/Jwt-Spring-Security-JPA/README.md

 ### Contribution ###
 * Please fork the project and adapt it to your use case.
 * Submit a pull request.
-* The project is in a nascent stage.
-As such any issues you find should be reported in the issues section.

 ---
 ## Demo Screens ##